-Shelley C. Danek’s clients include the most sophisticated clients developing pharmaceutical, biotech and nanotech products, including startup firms, international corporations and universities.
-Dr. Danek advances and secures the value of her client’s patents and intellectual property portfolios, with a mind toward regulatory and legal frameworks for pharmaceutical products, and the unique business needs of startups.
-Clients rely on Dr. Danek's sure know-how of their technologies and her assiduous attention to their businesses, qualities developed from her advanced study and research in chemistry and postdoctoral research in RNA interference.
+Shelley C. Danek’s clients include the most sophisticated clients developing pharmaceutical, biotech, and nanotech products, including start-up firms, international corporations, and universities.
+Shelley advances and secures the value of her client’s patents and intellectual property portfolios, with a mind toward regulatory and legal frameworks for pharmaceutical products, and the unique business needs of start-ups.
+Clients rely on her sure know-how of their technologies and her assiduous attention to their businesses, qualities developed from her advanced study and research in chemistry and postdoctoral research in RNA interference.

-Dr. Danek was selected for inclusion as an "Emerging Lawyer" in the 2015-2016 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois under 40.
+Shelley was selected for inclusion as an “Emerging Lawyer” in the 2015–2017 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois under 40.
 She was also recognized by Super Lawyers as a Rising Star in Illinois.
 Since 2018, she has been named a "Leading Lawyer" by Leading Lawyer Magazine.
 In 2023, Shelley was recognized in Crain's Chicago Business on the "Notable Women in STEM" list.

 - Successfully prosecuted to issuance patent applications covering recently approved drug products in U.S. and foreign jurisdictions.

 - Counseled clients on European opposition proceedings for a patent covering a commercial pharmaceutical formulation.